-Cigarette smoking among adults including the proportion of people who smoke including demographic breakdowns, changes over time, and e-cigarettes.
+Cigarette smoking among adults including the proportion of people who smoke, their demographic breakdowns, changes over time, and e-cigarettes.

-Keywords: omnibus, general household survey, general lifestyle survey, opinions and lifestyle survey
+Keywords: omnibus, general household survey, general lifestyle survey, opinions and lifestyle survey, vaping

 Keywords: drinking, mortality, alcoholism, by sex, by age, by region